Jaspero/web-components/docs/docs/carousel.md

-# Image Gallery
+# Carousel

 ### Description

-`<jp-image-gallery>` is a component with the functionality of creating an interactive image gallery.
+`<jp-carousel>` is a component with the functionality of creating an interactive image carousel.

 ### Attributes